CueMeet/CueHire/README.md

 To work with the documentation locally using Docker, you'll docker or compatible tool installed on your system.

-1. IBuild and start all services:
+1. Build and start all services:
 ```bash
 docker-compose up -d
 ```